chroosh/cs6841/pwnable_sols/tb/shellshock.md

 # shellshock

 Did some digging up and found that bash shocks were a series of security bugs found in 2014.

-This program sets the values of the real, effective, setuser user and group id (resgid) to the value of his effective group id (egid) and then executes a vulnerable version of bash.
+CVE-2014-6271 is recorded to have affected bash 4.3.48(1) - the version being used for this challenge.

+## How does a Bash Shock work?
+You can write functions in bash - and if you export them, bash stores the function definition as an environment variable.

-## Environment variables:
+### Environment variables:
 Are variables that are set outside of a program, typically through functionality built into the operating system.
 Env variables usually exist in name value pairs.

-## How does a Bash Shock work?
-You can write functions in bash - and if you export them, bash stores the function definition as an environment variable.

 foo() { bar; }
 >> environment var foo has the contents: